ajbraus/web-1-intro-to-building-websites/README.md

-# Introduction to Building Websites with HTML/CSS, Resourceful Routing, and Model-View-Controller
+## Intro to Building Websites with HTML/CSS, Resourceful Routing, and an MVC Architecture

 ## Course Description